metal-stack/metal-roles/partition/roles/k3s-server/README.md

 - **The dummy interface, not `127.0.0.1`.** Over the loopback address FRR cannot derive a nexthop interface and answers the OPEN with `NOTIFICATION 5/0` (`nexthop_set failed ... intf (Unknown)`, verified on FRR 10.5.1).
 Two addresses out of `169.254.254.0/30` on a dummy give the session a real interface.
+The addresses are martian only in the sense that they are link-local and not routable beyond this node; the dummy still supplies the kernel interface and nexthop FRR needs for the BGP session.
 - **`passive` on the metallb neighbor.** metallb always dials; a dialing FRR would reach its own listener on that address and tear the session down with `NOTIFICATION 6/7`, connection collision.